Scheduled MonumentsWalesCastell Dryslwyn

 What is Castell Dryslwyn?

-Castell Dryslwyn is a medieval castle situated in Carmarthenshire, Wales, which dates primarily to the thirteenth century and represents an important stronghold in the region's military landscape.
+Castell Dryslwyn is a medieval castle situated on a prominent hilltop in the Towy Valley near Llandeilo in Carmarthenshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM030.

 What period does Castell Dryslwyn date from?

 Castell Dryslwyn dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Castell Dryslwyn?